christophevg/christophe.vg/it/_posts/2011-01-01-Raspberry_Pi.markdown

 pi@192.168.0.2's password:

 The programs included with the Debian GNU/Linux system are free software;
-the exact distribution terms for each program are described in the individual files in /usr/share/doc/*/copyright.
+the exact distribution terms f or each program are described in the individual files in /usr/share/doc/*/copyright.

 Debian GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent